A controversy in Port-of-Spain

 When Bernard Julien played the last ball of the second day of the first Test between England and West Indies gently down the pitch, the non-striker, Alvin Kallicharran (142 not out), strode off for a well-earned rest.
 But Tony Greig threw down the stumps and appealed, and the umpire in question, Douglas Sang Hue, had little choice but to give Kallicharran run-out.
 It caused a huge furore, and eventually, after lengthy off-field discussions, Greig retracted his appeal.

 Winner takes all in the fifth Test, in Adelaide, where India gave Australia a real fright before surrendering the series 3-2.
-India needed an improbable 493 to win and fell just short on 445, the second-highest fourth-innings total in history at the time.
+India needed an improbable 493 to win and fell a little short, on 445, the second-highest fourth-innings total in history at the time.
 At 323 for 4 it looked on, but Australia had the last laugh, with their 41-year-old captain Bob Simpson taking the final wicket.

-Danny Morrison, born today, was a genuine strike bowler, who as a result often went for a few runs, Morrison's ability to swing the ball made him a difficult proposition in his pomp.
-New Zealand won only two of his last 35 Tests, but each time Morrison was the catalyst, with 6 for 37 against Australia in Auckland in 1992-93, and eight wickets against Pakistan in Christchurch a year later.
+Danny Morrison, born today, was a genuine strike bowler, who as a result often went for a few runs.
+Morrison's ability to swing the ball made him a difficult proposition in his pomp, and though New Zealand won only two of his last 35 Tests, he was the catalyst each time, with 6 for 37 against Australia in Auckland in 1992-93, and eight wickets against Pakistan in Christchurch a year later.
 Ironically enough for such an incompetent batsman, Morrison's last act in Tests was a match-saving stand with Nathan Astle against England in Auckland in 1996-97.

 The birth of Lord Harris, the man who bestrode English - and world - cricket for five decades, first as a player and then as an administrator.
 A staunch defender of the spirit of the game, he took firm stands against many perceived vulgarities, especially throwing, and had the ability to make or break a career.